top of page

 4. Begin crocheting with new yarn.

 As for the yarn tail left over from yarn A and the yarn tail introduced by adding yarn B, you have a couple options.
 You can tuck yarn tails under your stitches and "work" them in to hide them.
 Or, you can leave the tails poking out for now and sew them in later.
 However, I must caution you that "working" the yarn tails into your new stitches adds to the height.
 Because you're not just crocheting around the top loops of the stitches from the previous row, you're adding more yarn which makes things bigger.
 If your goal is uniformity in your work, this may not be the best option for you.
-Using a Darning needle to weave them in allows you to maintain uniformity and it gives you a choice for where you want to hide those yarn tails later on.
+Using a darning needle to weave them in after you finish stitching allows you to maintain uniformity and it gives you a choice for where you want to hide those yarn tails later on.
 I usually sew tails into the backs of my stitches, behind like colors so you don't see color contrasts beneath the stitches.

-Post-Stitch yarn change-over
+Post-stitch yarn change-over

 With this method, the last stitch you make with yarn A is completed entirely.
 Yarn B is introduced in a separate step that follows the last stitch.